 Often, homes that flood are missing one or more of these components or the components are found to be in poor working order.
 The location of a home can also make a difference.
 For example, homes built in low lying areas or next to lakes have a greater flood risk, as surface and groundwater will naturally drain to these areas.
-Other flood risk factors include lot elevation, style of home, servicing elevation, surface conditions and water drainage from neighbouring properties.
+Other flood risk factors include lot elevation. style of home, servicing elevation, surface conditions and water drainage from neighbouring properties.

 Homeowner behaviour during a storm can also increase the risk of flooding.
 For example, washing clothes, taking a shower, running the dishwasher and flushing your toilets adds water to a system that may already be overloaded.
 The water may have nowhere to go but up your floor drain and into your basement.
 This is particularly true if you have a backwater valve.
 The valve is designed to close during extreme conditions and keep outside water from getting in.
+When this happens, water from the inside also can't get out.